 We left from Charlotte, NC and flew through Boston, MA to Keflavik Airport (KEF) outside of Reykjavík.
 Our flight landed in KEF late at 11:50 PM which gave us a perfect view of the midnight sunset from our seat.
 On our drive to our Airbnb in Reykjavík, we were treated to the start of the sunrise not long after.

-On the day following, we started by eating at Cafe Haiti, where we had our first food price shock.
+On the day following we had our first food price shock at breakfast.
 We ordered a simple patter of toast, an egg, jam and some fruit with coffee which ran the aforementioned 2,000 ISK each.
 We then came across a free walking tour of the city with CityWalk.
 The tour was about 2 hours and gave us history of Iceland, an overview of the culture, and other helpful information.
 We also learned that Iceland has no army and was willingly given independence from European rule during WWII.
 Our tour guide then treated us to a demonstration of the number one invention in Iceland, the beer mitten.

 We opted not to visit the Blue Lagoon when we realized that entry was between 6,000 and 8,000 ISK per person, plus an additional 4,500 ISK if you needed bus transport to and from.
 We did some research on free access geothermal pools around the country and came across an article showing several along our route.

 The next morning, we set off on the Ring Road heading counterclockwise.
 We veered off to tour through the Golden Circle with the first stop at Þingvallavatn lake for some views and hiking.
 The MAPS.ME app also has hiking trail maps as a bonus, which is helpful in this country.